top

 Entering into a NH Adoption Opportunity with Expectant Parents

-For 75 percent of families adopting a child through American Adoptions, placement with a child occurs within 1 to 12 months after their adoption profile goes active.
+For 75 percent of families adopting a child through American Adoptions, placement with a child occurs within an average of 12 months.
 But the adoption wait time is different for everyone.
 It can take a few weeks or a few months for an expectant parent to see your profile and want to enter into an adoption opportunity with you.

 The adoption wait time involves several variables that can affect how long you’ll wait, such as your openness to many different birth mothers in your APQ, how open you are to sharing a post-adoption relationship with a birth family, and of course the personal preferences of expectant mothers who are looking for adoptive families.